 Working with highly skilled and experienced teams, Vardags has firm directors who specialise in divorce for those from a finance background.

-A senior director at Vardags, Simon McKirgan has worked on a large number of individuals working in commercial, City, banking, and investment sectors.
+A senior partner at Vardags, Simon McKirgan has worked on a large number of individuals working in commercial, City, banking, and investment sectors.
 He understands the specific issues that arise with clients who work in finance, including the effects that unvested shares, options, and bonuses can have on structuring capital and maintenance awards.

-Director Lois Rogers has extensive experience in cases focused on complex financial proceedings, particularly for high net worth individuals.
+Senior partner Lois Rogers has extensive experience in cases focused on complex financial proceedings, particularly for high net worth individuals.
 An integral part of the significant and highly financially complex case of Quan v Bray , Lois’s expertise has been called upon for media commentary on a number of occasion.
 She has also written for Family Law Week on bonuses and family law.